kephale/napari-multiscale-rendering-prototype/src/napari_multiscale_rendering_prototype/multiscale_widget_README.md

 pip install -e .
 ```

-Then, you can run napari and find the multiscale widget:
+### Run napari and use the multiscale widget:

    1. Start `napari`
    2. Select the `Plugins` menu
    3. Select `Multiscale Rendering (napari-multiscale-rendering-prototype)`
    4. Click on `Example Data` and you will see a few options.
-5. Right click on image tree to see renderer menu.
+   5. Right click on the image tree to see the renderer menu.

 Note: Currently, for the `Poor Octree` renderer, it is working with the `Luthi Zenodo` example if you right click on the `/B/03/03` level.

 In order to see 2D/3D, you will probably have to nagivate further into the tree.